-Anyone in the Greater Houston, Texas metropolitan area can attest to the ever-present heat and humidity in our climate.
-The surprise is, although it seems much hotter this year as compared to other years, many records remain intact.
+Anyone in the Greater Houston, Texas, metropolitan area can attest to our climate’s ever-present heat and humidity.
+The surprise is that although it seems much hotter this year compared to other years, many records remain intact.

 A “yes” response to these questions may indicate you are well on your way to fulfilling your talents and potential.

 Yet, at any stage of life and career, you can explore how your natural interests, strengths and motivators influence your career options and personal satisfaction.